-The Mechanical Engineer degree requires at least 60 quarter hours of graduate level credits in Mechanical Engineering and Materials Science, and in addition, at least 12 quarter hours of graduate level credits must be earned outside of Mechanical Engineering and Materials Science.
+The Mechanical Engineer degree requires at least 60 quarter hours of graduate level credits in Mechanical Engineering and Materials Science, at least 30 of which must be at the 4000 level.
+In addition, at least 12 quarter hours of graduate level credits must be earned outside of Mechanical Engineering and Materials Science.
 At least 30 of the above required graduate level credits within the department must be at the 4000 level.

 An acceptable thesis is required for the Mechanical Engineer degree.
-Approval of the thesis program must be obtained from the Chairman of the Mechanical Engineering Department.
-An advisor will be appointed by the Chairman of the Mechanical Engineering Department for consultation in the development of a program of research.
+Approval of the thesis program must be obtained from the Chairman of the Department of Mechanical Engineering.
+An advisor will be appointed by the Chairman of the Department of Mechanical Engineering for consultation in the development of a program of research.